NicholasCote/gitops-harbor-workshop/README.md

 9. Click "Add secret"

 Your workflow will now be able to authenticate with the container registry securely.
+## GitHub Actions security settings

+When running GitHub Actions workflows, it's important to be aware of security settings that can be set at the repository level.
+For more details on common best practices, see [CIRRUS - GitHub Actions Best Practices](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/cirrus/guides/05-github-actions/best-practices/)

 ## Codespace & devcontainer